Restricted Path Characteristic Function Determines the Law of Stochastic Processes: Introduction

 The first identity in \eqref{chen's id, group hom}, first established in \cite{c3}, is known as Chen's identity.

 The signature contains all essential information of a path.
 More precisely, Chen showed in \cite{c3} that two irreducible piecewise $C^1$-paths cannot have the same signature unless they differ only by a translation or reparametrisation.
 This result was extended to BV-paths by Hambly--Lyons in \cite{hl}, proving that the signature uniquely determines BV-paths modulo tree-like equivalence.
+And we refer to \cite{unique} for the tree-like equivalence of finite $p$-variation paths where $1 < p < 2$.

 Besides its theoretical importance, as a mathematically principled feature that enjoys desirable analytic-geometric properties (\emph{e.g.}, \emph{universality} and \emph{characteristicity}), the signature establishes itself as a powerful tool in machine learning applications, especially for time series data modelling.
-See Lyons' ICM talk \cite{icm} and the recent works \cite{ck, lln, ours}, among many others.
+It serves as an efficient feature extractor of time series and streaming data and, when integrated with appropriate machine learning techniques, signature-based approaches have shown success in quantitative finance, early detection of disease, and online character recognition, etc. \cite{kidger2019deep,ni2023conditional, morrill2019signature, chevyrev2022signature}.
+See also Lyons' ICM talk \cite{icm} and the recent works \cite{ck, lln, ours}.